Salford City Council, as statutory highway authority for the city, undertakes the marking and signage on all public highways in Salford.

-If you have been unfortunate enough to receive a parking ticket, please visit our parking penalties web page.
+If you have received a parking ticket, please visit our 'How to pay or challenge a PCN' page.

 Salford City Council can sometimes provide access protection markings, at a property owner's expense, which may help to prevent vehicles parking across private access ways.

 This marking costs £50 and comprises of an elongated "H" marking on the carriageway.
 Its function is to alert drivers to the fact that there is a private access at that point which must be kept clear.